ohkami-rs/serdev/README.md

 <br>

-- Just a wrapper of serde and 100% serde(derive) compatible
+- Just a wrapper of serde_derive and 100% compatible
 - Validation on deserializing with `#[serde(validate = "function")]`

 ## Example